illinoistech-itm/jhajek/See-Through-Cloud-Lab/Readme.md

 * Use of Vault for secure secrets management over HTTP
 * Use of Version control for integration for code and script deployment
 * Cloud Lab is very reliable, but comes with a 0% guarantee of uptime or reliability
-  * If you are using version control you should be able to restore your entire application
+  * You are required to use version control
+  * Version control, GitHub, should be the source of truth
 * Disabling of SSH password auth (Keys only)
   * Public keys are inserted by the user
   * A general admin key is also inserted at build time